srstevenson/chatclerk/README.md

 ```

 This converts all conversations to Markdown files in the `grok-logs` directory.
-Artifacts and file attachments are saved to subdirectories.
+Artefacts and file attachments are saved to subdirectories.

 ## Development